litestar-org/litestar/docs/usage/websockets.rst

 This handler will accept connections on ``/``, and wait to receive data.
 Once a message has been received, it will be passed into the handler function defined, via the ``data`` parameter.
-This works like a regular route handler, so it's possible to specify the type of data which should be received, and it will be converted accordingly.
+This works like a regular route handler, so it is possible to specify the type of data which should be received, and it will be converted accordingly.

 .. note::
-    Contrary to websocket route handlers, function decorated with :class:`websocket_listener <.handlers.websocket_listener>` don't have to be
+    Contrary to websocket route handlers, function decorated with :class:`websocket_listener <.handlers.websocket_listener>` do not have to be asynchronous.
-    asynchronous.